golubo4/WineORC/README.md

 - `./placeholder-helper.sh` for Placeholder
 5. Once installed, play a game and it should work!

-If you want to install Labbing, run the Placeholder script with the parameter "labbing".

 If you want to install DXVK alongside the revival, run the script with the parameter "dxvk".

 If you want to use/make a custom Wineprefix alongside the revival, run the script with the parameter "prefix".
 These two can also be used alongside each other.